 But you’re not going to be like that, are you?
-That’s precisely why you’re here to read more about the subjects in Medicine 1st year in Nigeria.
+That’s precisely why you’re here to read more about the subjects to study in first year of medical school.

 So sit tight, and let’s get started.

-In our last post, we addressed the procedures on how to study medicine in Nigeria, and today we’re going to tell you the subjects in Medicine 1st year in Nigeria.
+In our last post, we addressed the procedures on how to study medicine in Nigeria, and today we’re going to tell you the subjects to expect in first year of medical school.

 Just wait a minute …

 We’ll also give you some tips on subjects in medicine for the first year in Nigeria.
 If that’s all fine, then let’s get to it ASAP!